 The first festival in the fall festival seasoin occurs on the first day of Tishri it is called the Feast of Trumpets12, or literally, the Day of Shouting13.
 It is customary to announce this day with the blowing of a ram’s horn – a Shofar.
 Paul spoke of this day in regards to the return of The Messiah and the resurrection of the dead14.
 In Jewish understanding, this day is also considered the day when The Bridegroom comes to fetch His bride.

-Tishri 10 is Yom Kippur, the Day of Atonement15.
-The Jubilee year always begins on this day, and according to tradition, The Messiah will return to the earth on Yom Kippur to bind Satan in preparation for the 1000 year Messianic kingdom – a great time of peace on earth.
+Tishri 10 - the likely date of Jesus' birth - is Yom Kippur, the Day of Atonement15.
+The Jubilee year always begins on this day, and according to tradition, The Messiah will return to the earth on Yom Kippur to gather the remnant of His people for the 1000 year Messianic kingdom – a great time of peace on earth.
 Five days later, Tishri 15, begins the Feast of Tabernacles16 – referred to in many Jewish writings as the “Season of Our Joy”.
 For 1000 years Jesus the Messiah will “tabernacle” with His people, restoring joy and peace to mankind.
 It will truly begin the 'restoration of all things'.